cnbbooks/lfe-sicp/ch2/exercises-4.md

 #### Exercise 2.11

 In passing, Ben also cryptically comments: "By testing the signs of the endpoints of the intervals, it is possible to break mul-interval into nine cases, only one of which requires more than two multiplications."
-Rewrite this procedure using Ben's suggestion.
+Rewrite this function using Ben's suggestion.

 After debugging her program, Alyssa shows it to a potential user, who complains that her program solves the wrong problem.
 He wants a program that can deal with numbers represented as a center value and an additive tolerance; for example, he wants to work with intervals such as 3.5± 0.15 rather than [3.35, 3.65].
 Alyssa returns to her desk and fixes this problem by supplying an alternate constructor and alternate selectors: